-One solution the travel insurance industry offers is trip insurance,* and one key benefit offered on many trip protection plans is growing in popularity.
+One solution is trip insurance,* and one key benefit offered on many trip protection plans is growing in popularity.
 It’s Cancel for Any Reason, also known as CFAR.

 Trip insurance often includes protection for:

-Your unused and nonrefundable trip costs, such as hotel and airfare expenses that will not be refunded if you must cancel your trip.
+Your unused and nonrefundable trip payments, such as hotel and airfare expenses that will not be refunded if you must cancel your trip.